-The homeless preference is given to families: Individuals or families experiencing homelessness who are referred by an approved partnering homeless service organization.

-This preference is restricted to families who have been referred by an approved agency.
-The number of families that qualify for a homeless preference is limited to 100-50 families and may vary based voucher availability.
-MHA may leave the waiting list open only for the population qualified for the homeless preference while keeping it closed for all other applicants.
-All referrals are subject to MHA's waiting list screening criteria.
-[PIH 2013-15 (HA)] {Agency Referral Application Procedure}
+- A. The homeless preference is given to families within MHA's jurisdiction experiencing homelessness who are referred by an approved homeless service organization. - (1)The number of families that qualify for a homeless preference is limited to 100 families and may vary based on voucher availability. - (2)MHA may leave the waiting list open only for the population qualified for the homeless preference while keeping it closed for all other applicants.

-PIH Definition of Homeless:

-An individual or family who lacks a fixed, regular, and adequate nighttime residence, meaning:

-- An individual or family with a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings, including a car, park, abandoned building, bus or train station, airport, or camping ground; or - An individual or family living in a supervised publicly or privately operated shelter designated to provide temporary living arrangements (including congregate shelters,

-- transitional housing, and hotels and motels paid for by charitable organizations or by federal, state, or local government programs for low- income individuals); or - An individual who is exiting an institution where he or she resided for 90 days or less and who resided in an emergency shelter or place not meant for human habitation immediately before entering that institution;
+- (3)PIH Definition of Homeless.
+An individual or family who lacks a fixed, regular, and adequate nighttime residence, meaning: - (i) An individual or family with a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings, including a car, park, abandoned building, bus or train station, airport, or camping ground; or - (ii) An individual or family living in a supervised publicly or privately operated shelter designated to provide temporary living arrangements (including congregate shelters, transitional housing, and hotels and motels paid for by charitable organizations or by federal, state, or local government programs for low- income individuals); or - (iii) An individual who is exiting an institution where he or she resided for 90 days or less and who resided in an emergency shelter or place not meant for human habitation immediately before entering that institution;